-If there are issues with these items, it might be time to consult with a prop manufacturer or your propeller dealer and replace your prop.
+If there are issues with any of these items, it might be time to consult with a prop manufacturer or your propeller dealer and replace your prop.
 After all, a prop that is perfectly repaired, but is not properly suited for your application—is perfectly improper.

 Stainless props need to be evaluated on similar criteria as bronze ones.
 First of all, is the remaining thickness okay?
 Any signs of cracks?
 How extensive is the damage?
 How much metal is missing?

 Generally speaking, stainless props are made from two general types of metals.
-High carbon stainless is very strong and damage resistant.
+High -carbon stainless is very strong and damage resistant.
 It welds well and can generally be repaired unless it is bent excessively.
 Given its high strength, it does not like being bent into a pretzel and straightened.